A Closer Look at Bajaj Drivers in Mogadishu-Somalia

 One potential reason could observe why youth favor driving Bajaj is because unemployment is

-of Bajaj either for rent, a loan from the bank paying monthly installment or personal investment, 1.1 diagram shows age groups for the Bajaj drivers in Mogadishu-Somalia.
+higher among the youth and secondly availability of Bajaj either for rent, a loan from the bank paying monthly installment or personal investment, 1.1 diagram shows age groups for the Bajaj drivers in Mogadishu-Somalia.

 Bajaj transportation has spread rapidly around the country.
 Today Bajaj business represents a significant share of the market, economy, and employment.
 It is the largest business among the youth.
 The vast majority of Bajaj owners and drivers are male than female.
 Across 400 drivers surveyed were asked if they are the owner of the Bajaj or it’s for rent?
 Drivers are more likely to be the owners.
 Ownership rates are closer to six-in-ten (65%) have confirmed that they are the owners.
 While about one-third (35%) of drivers mentioned it’s for rent.
 Diagram 1.2 states Bajaj ownership.